afplabor2019/asd123/DentalWebsiteProject/Documents/Functional specification.md

 ![Current business use cases model](https://github.com/afplabor2019/asd123/blob/master/DentalWebsiteProject/Images/func_spec_CurrentBusinessModell.png)
 ## Required business use cases model
 ![Required business use cases model UML](https://github.com/afplabor2019/asd123/blob/master/DentalWebsiteProject/Images/funcSpecRequiredUML.png)
+## Required functions list
+We have already explained it in the [requirement specification](Requirement%20specification.md#required-functions-list).
 ## Use cases
 We can distinguish two different users in terms of using this website, because you need a person who maintains and manages the website, which is the job of a trusted person over